kunder-lab/cordova-plugin-kunder-android-shortcuts/README.md

 ## Static shortcuts configuration

-Create android-shortcuts.json file in project's root folder with all the information about the shortcuts you want to create (maximum 4 shortcuts):
+Create a JSON file called android-shortcuts.json in the project's root folder with all the information about the shortcuts you want to create (maximum 4 shortcuts):

 ````
 {